Assia-Elguerch/BBC-micro-Bit-project-1-101-/README.md

 ## Description

 The project is created by BBC micro:bit, it detects the directions where is it!
-Left or right or non
+Left or right or none

 > if Left : the Lighting if LED are activated from the left 9 7 5 2 0
 > if Right: the Lighting if LED are activated from the right 9 7 5 2 0